llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 has not been actively performing their responsibilities over an extended period of time can be moved to the "inactive maintainers" section by another active maintainer within that project with agreement from one other active maintainer within that project.
+If there is only one active maintainer for a project, please post on Discourse to solicit wider community feedback about the removal and future direction for the project.
 However, please discuss the situation with the inactive maintainer before such removal to avoid accidental miscommunications.
+If the inactive maintainer is unreachable, no discussion with them is required.
 Stepping down or being removed as a maintainer is normal and does not prevent someone from resuming their activities as a maintainer in the future.

 *To resume activities as a maintainer*, you can post a PR moving your name from the "inactive maintainers" section of the ``Maintainers.rst`` file to the